 Here is what you need to know about Google Listings

-- Google listings are free unless it is paid advertisement (AdWords)
+- Google listings are free unless it is paid advertisement (Google Ads aka AdWords).

 - If you agree to share your information with the caller, your information is very likely to be used for marketing purposes – be prepared for more calls!